 The greyhounds and their cat buddies, have been the inspiration for many of the Voyagers' animal pieces.
 The Greyhound series of designs includes jewelry, rubber stamps and embroidered caps and tote bags.

-A portion of each purchase is donated to the Morris Animal Foundation for canine cancer studies.
+A portion of each purchase is donated to various adoption groups or the Morris Animal Foundation for canine cancer studies.
 Be sure to check out their link for further information.

 We are also very active with humane societies and shelters across the country.
 Our animal companions will continue to be inspirations for new creations and designs.